 When he’s not studying, trading or chasing after his two young children, Christopher manages to find time to operate his own Forex website, aptly called The Trader Guy.

-The WTI Crude Oil market has bounced a slightly during trading on Thursday, as it reached the psychologically important $65 level.
+The WTI Crude Oil market fell during the trading session on Thursday, reaching down towards the 61.8% Fibonacci retracement level.

-Bitcoin rallied during the trading session on Wednesday, gaining 8%.
+The Euro fell during the trading session on Wednesday, slamming into the 1.15 handle.